Arzzam/React-Boiler-Plate/README.md

-# Getting Started with Create React App
+# Getting Started with Template React App

 THIS IS A TEMPLATE FOR REACT TO GET START EASILY